 After receiving his medical degree, Olds returned to Ohio, where he opened a practice in Kingston, in Ross County.
 On June 18, 1824, he married Anna Maria Carolus.
 Over the course of their marriage, the couple had eight children, six of whom survived infancy.
 Olds moved to Circleville, Ohio, in 1828.
 He continued to practice medicine there until 1837 when he became involved in commercial business interests.

 While living in Circleville, Olds became active in politics as a member of the Democratic Party.
 In 1842, voters elected him to the Ohio House of Representatives, where he served until 1846.
 From 1846 to 1848, Olds held a seat in the Ohio Senate, and he was that body’s presiding officer in 1846 and 1847.
 In 1848, voters elected Olds to the first of three terms in the United States House of Representatives.
 He served during the thirty-first through the thirty-third Congresses (March 4, 1849-March 3, 1855).
-Olds was chairman of the Committee on the Post Office and Post Roads during the thirty-second and thirty-third Congresses.
+Olds chaired the Committee on the Post Office and Post Roads during the thirty-second and thirty-third Congresses.
 His tenure in Congress ended in 1855, after his unsuccessful bid for reelection the previous year.